 DR ROBERT FAGAN

-The evidence from the geological past, right up to the present, indicates global warming is happening, with temperatures returning to the longer-term global normal, slightly warmer equilibrium condition that existed throughout nearly all of geological time, almost right up to the present, offering no existential threat, requiring no intervention by man, and not involving any significant contribution from atmospheric CO2.
+The evidence from the geological past, right up to the present, indicates that mild global warming is happening, with temperatures returning to the longer-term global normal, slightly warmer equilibrium condition that existed throughout nearly all of geological time, almost right up to the present, offering no existential threat, requiring no intervention by man, and not involving any significant contribution from atmospheric CO2.